 - Transfers and Taxis: $80

 As you can tell, a big chunk of our spending was a whopping $700 on day tours.
-These included a snorkeling trip to Santa Fe island ($80 each), a highlands tour via taxi on San Cristobal ($60- split with our friends), a day trip to Isabella (Angie only, $120), a dive trip to North Seymour (Jeremy only, $150), and a combo snorkel/dive trip to Kicker Rock (snorkeling, $80, and diving, $160).
+These included a snorkeling trip to Santa Fe island ($80 each), a highlands tour via taxi on San Cristobal ($60- split with our friends), a day trip to Isabella (Angie only, $120), Galapagos scuba diving to North Seymour (Jeremy only, $150), and a combo snorkel/dive trip to Kicker Rock (snorkeling, $80, and diving, $160).

 Since most of the attractions on the islands themselves are free, you could easily go to the Galapagos and not do any day tours and still have a decent time.
 But who are we kidding, if you’re going to travel to the Galapagos and spend all the money to get there, you better plan on doing some day tours.